R-Tuning: Instructing Large Language Models to Say `I Don't Know': Introduction

 In light of this, we propose a novel instruction tuning method, \textbf{R}efusal-Aware Instruction \textbf{Tuning} (\textbf{\ModelName}). {\ModelName} aims to endow the model with refusal-aware answering ability by recognizing when they should --- and shouldn't --- claim knowledge.
 Specifically, {\ModelName} introduces two steps: (1) measure the knowledge gap between parametric knowledge and the instruction tuning data, and identify uncertain questions.
 By inferring the model on the training data once and comparing the prediction and label, the instruction tuning data is split into uncertain data $D_0$ and certain data $D_1$.
 (2) construct the refusal-aware data by padding the uncertainty expression after the label words, and then finetune the model on the refusal-aware data.

-We conduct two types of experiments: single-task and multi-task, with seven datasets.
+We conduct two types of experiments: single-task and multi-task, with nine datasets.
 In the single-task experiments, {\ModelName} demonstrates the ability to refuse to answer uncertain questions and improve the accuracy of the willingly answered questions.
 In the multi-task setting, our method not only demonstrates the advantages of multi-task learning on in-domain datasets but also exhibits superior generalization performance on out-of-domain datasets.
 This verifies that refusal-aware answering is a kind of meta ability, which is not dependent on a specific task and could benefit from multi-task training and joint inference.
 With more downstream tasks, {\ModelName} could abstract and learn such meta ability better.

+In addition to the supervised method in refusal-aware data identification, we propose an unsupervised method to measure the knowledge gap (Section~\ref{sec:unsupervised-identification}) by prompting the LLMs to answer multiple times for a question, and identify answers with high consistency as certain data, while others with low consistency as uncertain data.
+The experimental results surprisingly find the effectiveness of this unsupervised method.
 One way to interpret our method is that it involves learning the uncertainty of the training data as part of instruction tuning.
 Further analysis surprisingly shows that learning uncertainty during training and then using it to filter and respond to questions yields better results than directly applying uncertainty filtering on test data.
 This finding suggests that learning uncertainty improves the model's training in both estimating uncertainty and answering questions.
-This discovery highlights the advantages of incorporating uncertainty learning into large model training, both in reducing computational overhead during testing and in improving overall model accuracy.
+This finding highlights the advantages of incorporating uncertainty learning into large model training, both in reducing computational overhead during testing and in improving overall model accuracy.